srkraut/sigma-docs/docs/layout/overlay-layouts.md

 # Overlay Layouts

-Schedule as an Overlay Layout to tell Xibo to display the Layout on top of normally Scheduled Layouts.
+Schedule as an Overlay Layout to tell Sigma-DS to display the Layout on top of normally Scheduled Layouts.
 Overlays remain on top while your normal scheduled content changes underneath, particularly useful for logos, important information or emergency notices.

 ## Create an Overlay Layout